3 easy ways to automate your portfolio admin

 If you trade with any of the following brokers, then you’re in luck:

-That’s because these brokers have partnered with Sharesight to allow their customers to automatically sync ongoing trades into their Sharesight portfolios.
+That’s because these brokers have partnered with Sharesight to allow their customers to automatically sync ongoing trades through the Sharesight API.
 Here’s how to connect one of those brokerage accounts using Sharesight Connect.
 And for those of you in Canada or the UK, stay tuned for upcoming Sharesight Connect broker integrations in your region.

 2. Keep up with corporate actions